-Real-Time Data Connection allows the user to associate recorded data files (from pressure loggers or SCADA downloads) which can span a number of days.
+Real-Time Data Connection allows you to associate recorded data files (from pressure loggers or SCADA downloads) which can span a number of days.
 When conducting EPS simulations, you are able to compare a set of recorded data against simulated data.
-This feature is especially helpful during the calibration of a model, as it allows the user to select a particular day to compare a model’s simulation results.
+This feature is especially helpful during the calibration of a model, as it allows you to select a particular day to compare a model’s simulation results.
 An example may include a peak-demand day, to which a model is being calibrated.
-InfoWater stores the date selected when associating the data so that a particular day can be selected for all locations to assist in the calibration process.
+InfoWater Pro stores the date selected when associating the data so that a particular day can be selected for all locations to assist in the calibration process.

-To run the Real-Time Data Connection feature, from the InfoWater Command Center -> Edit menu, select Real-Time Data Connection to display the following dialog box.
+To run the Real-Time Data Connection, from the InfoWater Command Center -> Edit menu, select Real-Time Data Connection to display the following dialog box.